 Rackham Recruitment Grant

-The Rackham Recruitment Grant supports the innovative efforts of faculty, students, and staff in Rackham graduate programs to recruit a highly qualified and diverse graduate student community.
+The Rackham Recruitment Grants program supports the innovative efforts of faculty, staff, and students in recruiting highly qualified graduate students with a wide breadth of experiences and interests..

 Rackham is deeply committed to supporting programs in their efforts to establish successful recruitment strategies and plans.
 Recruiting graduate students is a dynamic process and it involves multiple phases, both prior to and after the admissions decision.
 Rackham developed the Circle of Recruitment: Toolkit of Promising Practices as a resource for programs to identify the multiple phases related to effective recruitment as well as examples of promising practices for each phase.